romfol/react-app/README.md

-App on a server: https://to-do-list-on-react.herokuapp.com/
+Application on Github pages: https://romfol.github.io/to-do-list/ Application on a server: https://to-do-list-on-react.herokuapp.com/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).